Automattic/vip-quickstart/README.md

 For full documentation, see [http://vip.wordpress.com/documentation/quickstart/](http://vip.wordpress.com/documentation/quickstart/).

+Check out the [Getting Started Guide](http://vip.wordpress.com/getting-started-guide/) for more information on getting started with WordPress.com VIP.

 ## Overview

 VIP Quickstart is a local development environment for WordPress.com VIP developers.
 The goal is to provide developers with an environment that closely mirrors WordPress.com along with all the tools we recommend developers use.